Blockbuster UK administrators to shut 129 stores, cut 760 jobs

 Blockbuster is the third casualty in the British retail sector since Christmas, after HMV and camera chain Jessops.

-Many specialist retailers are struggling against competition from supermarkets like Tesco (TSCO.L), online stores like Amazon (AMZN.O) and download sites like Apple’s (AAPL.O) iTunes.
+Many specialist retailers are struggling against competition from supermarkets like Tesco, online stores like Amazon and download sites like Apple’s iTunes.

 British retailers are also suffering from Britain’s protracted economic troubles, with little wage growth for consumers whose budgets are being squeezed by government austerity measures.